Trend Following (Algo) Strategy

 Local Minimum (Algo) Strategy

-This strategy is based on the observation that the price tends to reverse/retrace from extremes and this algorithm captures such behavior.
-When the price reaches local minimum (20 candles), the trade is executed, expecting the price correction in opposite direction. entry position (white dot) and exit position (yellow square) Below is the code that uses Badger algo-trading framework for backtesting and visualization: // LOCAL MINIMUM […]
+This strategy is based on the assumption that the price tends to reverse/retrace from extremes and this algorithm captures such behavior.
+When the price reaches local minimum (20 candles), the trade is executed, expecting the price correction in opposite direction. entry position (white dot) and exit position (yellow square) The code Below is the code that uses Badger algo-bot starter code for backtesting and visualization: […]

 Read More...